WanluLiuLab/yasim-sctcr/doc/src/tutorial/quickstart.md

 You should also know the basis of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) and its [Python implementation](https://docs.python.org/3/library/re.html).
 ```

-Before simulation, you may download the reference data and simulated scRNA-Seq data from [Zenodo](TODO).
+Before simulation, you may download the reference data and simulated scRNA-Seq data from [Zenodo](https://doi.org/10.5281/zenodo.12155540), which contains the following files:

+- `ens.trans_gene_map.tsv`, which is a Tab-Separated Value (TSV) whose first column is Ensembl transcript ID and second column is HGNC symbol of corresponding gene.
+- `ens.sel_genes.cdna.fa`, a FASTA of all selected transcripts that is considerably smaller than the original one.
+- `tcr_cache.json`, the generated TCR cache.
+User may not use this file.
+- `HU_0043_Blood_10x_sim.parquet`, the simulated scRNA-Seq count matrix.

 ## Step 1.
-Generating YASIM-sc Scaffold
+Generating Scaffold

 ```{note}
 **YASIM scRNA-Seq Format**